Destinations Italy Umbria & Le Marche

 Solomeo · 20 min from Perugia

-A 14th-century village Cucinelli has spent 40 years restoring as a working "humanistic capitalism" project — Renaissance theatre, Forum of the Arts, philosophers' garden, and the flagship boutique inside a restored palazzo.
+A 14th-century village Cucinelli has spent 40 years restoring as a working 'humanistic capitalism' project: Renaissance theatre, Forum of the Arts, philosophers' garden, and the flagship boutique inside a restored palazzo.
 Walkable in an hour.
 Free to visit; ask at the boutique about a tour of the theatre and library.

 Free to walkBoutique high-endAsk for theatre tour

-09Timed entry
+Timed entry

 Festival dei Due Mondi